 Management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities.
 In addition, the preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Company’s accounting policies.
-The areas involving a higher degree of judgment or complexity or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in note 3 Critical accounting estimates and judgments.1.3 Changes in accounting policy and disclosures
+The areas involving a higher degree of judgment or complexity or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in note 3 Critical accounting estimates and judgments.

 The following new or amendments to standards and interpretations have been issued and become effective during the current period.
 These include:

-The above pronouncements are not all relevant for the Group and there have been no material impact on the financial statements of the Group, beyond disclosures.
+The above pronouncements are not all relevant for the Group.
+Beyond disclosures there has been no material impact on the financial statements.

-The following new or amendments to standards and interpretations have been issued and become effective in years beginning on or after January 1, 2017.
+Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2017 reporting periods and have not been early adopted by the group.
 The Group is evaluating the impact of these changes on its financial statements:

 Subsidiaries are entities over which the Parent has control.
 The Parent controls an entity when the Parent is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Company.
 They are deconsolidated from the date that control ceases.